fleetbase/solid/README.md

 - Input their server
 - Input their solid ID on the server
 - Once installed, users signing up or added to the company within this instance can utilize Solid for data management.
+- More info: The interface which allows the instance administrator to link the Fleetbase Solid extension to the Solid server of their preference.
+Due to the nature of how Solid is built on an identity basis, and Fleetbase is built as a multi-tenant platform.
+Each organization on Fleetbase when accessing the instance will be prompted to link their Solid OIDC account [https://github.com/fleetbase/solid/blob/main/addon/controllers/application.js#L16] to their Fleetbase organization per the instance.
+Once linked all data synced between Solid and Fleetbase will be via the SolidIdentity [https://github.com/fleetbase/solid/blob/main/server/src/Models/SolidIdentity.php]

 ### User Authentication and Account Creation: